Conventional commits

 1 file changed, 1 insertion(+), 1 deletion(-)

-We have successfully validated the commit, so if we look at the commit history, we will see that the commit with the incorrect message has not been created and the commit with the correct message has.
+It has validated the commit correctly, so if we look at the commit history, we will see that the commit with the incorrect message was not created and the commit with the correct message was.

 !cd ~/comitizen_folder && git log